Slab Leak Repair in Jacksonville, FL

 In many cases, homeowners know that something is wrong when a slab leak occurs, but they don't know what signs to look for.
 If you are constantly hearing the sound of running water when all of the faucets are turned off, notice wet flooring, smell mildew coming from your carpets, or have seen a large spike in your monthly water bill, you may have a slab leak.Schedule Your Service Today

-Why Are Slab Leaks a Problem in Jacksonville?
+Why Are Slab Leaks a Problem in the St. Augustine Area?

-Soil shift is another problem common in Jacksonville.
+Soil shift is another problem common in the Palm Coast.
 Many homes are built on expansive soils that shift over time.
 This can create instability under the slab, resulting in leaks.

 Slab leaks are problematic for two reasons.
 First, they run up your water bill.
 Second, they can damage your property.
 Continued leaking under the slab can cause your home's foundation to become unstable, leaving you at risk for cracks and other problems.